 Chef Annette Tomei has done it again, capturing all the flavors of the season in a single, easy dish.
 This time, it’s a warming taste of autumn with this easy brown rice pilaf with wild rice.

-She explains it like this, “I love wild rice but combining it with brown rice does two things.
-For one, it adds a variety of texture.
-And, on the practical side, it’s more economical to blend your wild rice with brown.”
+Annette explains it like this, “I love wild rice but combining it with brown rice does two things.
+For one, it adds a variety of textures.
+And, on the practical side, it’s more economical to blend wild rice with inexpensive brown rice.”

 And then there’s the butter.
 What would a brown rice pilaf be without plenty of butter to add the richness that brings all the ingredients together?
+(Be sure to use unsalted butter so that you can add seasoning to your taste later.)
+It may not be an aphrodisiac but it is one of those ingredients that almost guarantees an indulgent dish.
 Enjoy!
-It’s the Holidays!

 - 1 tbsp vegetable oil